krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ### Inserting a node

-Given an element `num` to be inserted, to maintain the property of the binary search tree "left subtree < root node < right subtree", the insertion operation proceeds as shown in the figure below.
+Given an element `num` to be inserted, to maintain the property of the binary search tree "left subtree < root node < right subtree," the insertion operation proceeds as shown in the figure below.

 1. **Finding insertion position**: Similar to the search operation, start from the root node, loop downwards according to the size relationship between the current node value and `num`, until the leaf node is passed (traversed to `None`), then exit the loop.
 2. **Insert the node at this position**: Initialize the node `num` and place it where `None` was.